nextnanopy/nextnanopy/docs/examples/Example3_Load_polygons_from_a_GDSII_file.rst

 physics behind.
 Moreover, these gated devices become more and more complicated in terms of the gate geometries.

-If the user has to translate these geometries manually, it will take for ever without mentioning the potential human error.
+If the user has to translate these geometries manually, it will take forever without mentioning the potential human error.
 Therefore, we started to develop a feature which can load the polygons from a GDSII file and then, the user can easily generate a desired nextnano shape.

 For the moment, this feature has only few functionalities and it is limited by nextnano++ shapes.
 However, the idea is to expand it in the